yecril71pl/cpp-docs.pl-pl/docs/standard-library/insert-iterator-class.md

 ### <a name="parameters"></a>Parametry

-`val` Wartość do przypisania do kontenera.
+*Val* wartość do przypisania do kontenera.

 ### <a name="return-value"></a>Wartość zwracana